agilecustoms/release/docs/authorization.md

 # Authorization and security

-In this document we'll cover next topics:
+In this document we'll cover the following topics:
 - [GitHub Authorization and security](#github-authorization-and-security)
 - [AWS Authorization](#aws-authorization)
 - [dev-release security](#dev-release-security)